NIWA-Hideyuki/Fulcon/README.md

      -p
           Proxy is set.
           The value of the environment variable "Http_proxy, https_proxy, and ftp_proxy" is used.

+setup-prog [ -c IMAGE ] COMMAND
+     The same command is carried out by more than one container.
+     -c IMAGE
+          Only a container of IMAGE is made the target.
+          IMAGE is the part of the image name.

 start CONTAINER_NAME ...
 start -n REPEAT_NUMBER CONTAINER_NAME